Bill Staton: Professional career

-Professional Billiard Player, businessman: Staton was regarded by others in the billiard circuit as the classiest gentlemen on the tournament pool circuit.
+Staton was regarded by others in the billiard circuit as the classiest gentlemen on the tournament pool circuit.
 He started playing pool at 22 years of age.
 He was hustled when his cook did not come to work and was at the pool hall down the street.
 Weenie Beenie waited for the cook to finish his game and lost $600.00 waiting, so he vowed to win it back.
 After he bought a pool table and practiced a couple months, he did!
 As his game developed, he used his pool earnings to support his business enterprises.